 You also need to take into account vacation time, holidays and other days you’ll be away from billable work, like conferences.
 Of the 52 weeks in the year, two of those might be for vacation and two might be for holidays and other time away.

 This leaves you with 48 billable weeks, at 20 hours per week (because the other 20 hours you’re spending on running your business).
 That’s a total of 960 billable hours.
 Divide your total in #2 above by 960 and you’ll find your ideal hourly rate.
 If your total above was $120,000, your hourly rate is $125.

 A lot of business owners understand the concept of determining an hourly rate, but few actually put it to work.
 Part of your job as a business owner is to sell yourself.
 You need to understand what your costs are so you can get compensated for them.
 The more aware you are of your expenses and needs, the easier it is to say, “This is my pricing.
 This project costs $X.”

-At the same time, business owners and managers who hire you as a contractor don’t necessarily understand the pricing structure you use.
-They think $125 per hour is too much because they don’t think about all the expenses that go into hiring an employee (vs. contractor)–health insurance, marketing, taxes, Social Security, payroll, etc.
+At the same time, those who may hire you as a contractor don’t necessarily understand the pricing structure you use.
+They think $125 per hour is too much because they don’t think about all the expenses that you must incur as a contractor–health insurance, marketing, taxes, Social Security, payroll, etc.

 You don’t necessarily have to tell clients your hourly rate if you’re working in a project-based format, but you do need to keep it in mind so you avoid discounting your rates.
 When you undercut your own services, you’re not building the wealth you want and you make it more difficult for other business owners to build the wealth they want.
 But that’s a conversation for another time.